GSA/idmanagement.gov/_who/pacs-procurements.md

 </table>

-{% include alert-info.html content="If at any time you have PACS procurement questions, contact the GSA IT Customer Service at ITCSC at gsa.gov or call 1-855-482-4348." %}
+{% include alert-info.html content="If at any time you have PACS procurement questions, contact the GSA IT Customer Service at ITCSC at gsa dot gov or call 1-855-482-4348." %}

 ## Why Can We Buy Only GSA-Approved Products and Services?
-[GSA’s FIPS 201 Evaluation Program](https://www.idmanagement.gov/fips201/){:target="_blank"}{:rel="noopener noreferrer"} tests all GSA-listed PACS products, topologies, and services for compliance with FIPS 201-2 requirements.
+[GSA’s FIPS 201 Evaluation Program]({{site.baseurl}}/fips201/){:target="_blank"}{:rel="noopener noreferrer"} tests all GSA-listed PACS products, topologies, and services for compliance with FIPS 201-2 requirements.
 Purchasing products listed on the GSA APL ensures product compliance with FIPS 201-2, secure operations, and interoperability.

 ## What Other GSA Resources Can Help Us?
 - [GSA Schedules - General Information](https://www.gsa.gov/buying-selling/purchasing-programs/gsa-schedules/schedule-buyers){:target="_blank"}{:rel="noopener noreferrer"}